CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/charities/2017-08-30-kids-help-phone.md

 <div class="content-accordion">
   <div class="content-accordion-title">
     <span class="content-accordion-triangle-expand"></span>
-    <h3>03 Create an interactive element to be added to the KHP website that engages visitors.</h3>
+    <h3>Create an interactive element to be added to the KHP website that engages visitors.</h3>
   </div>

   <p class="content-accordion-body">